Trying to figure out what ShareASale Affiliate Program is and how to join?

 - This website will be visible to merchants when applying to their programs

-- This website will be used to verify information you enter
+- This website will be used to verify the information you enter

 How to Navigate around ShareASale’s Website

-Once you have been accepted into ShareASale, you will need to individually apply for different Affiliate Programs.
+Once you have been accepted into ShareASale, you will need to individually apply for Affiliate Programs.

-Beside each Merchant name and logo will be a link to their website and it will list the commission they pay per sale or per lead (if applicable), power rank on the ShareASale website and the EPC or Earnings Per Click.
+Located beside each Merchant name and logo will be a link to their website and it will list the commission they pay per sale or per lead (if applicable), power rank on the ShareASale website, and the EPC or Earnings Per Click.